Last Update: 11/3/2020

 We may also use your information to contact you about our services or information that may interest you, and to provide you with information you have requested (such as if you contact us about the services we provide, or if you sign up for our email blog updates).
 You can opt-out of these communications by unsubscribing to such emails via the unsubscribe link found in the footer of each email.

 Device and Usage Information.
 When you navigate through and interact with our Platform, we automatically collect certain information about your device, internet connection, the equipment that you use to access our Platform, and how you use the Platform.
 We refer to this information as “Device and Usage Information”.
 This information allows us to optimize the Platform to the internet connections and equipment that are used to access the Platform.
 We collect Usage Information directly from you when you provide it to us and automatically as you navigate through and interact with our Platform.
 Device and Usage Information includes:

 We may disclose deidentified and aggregated information about our users without restriction.
 This information cannot be used to personally identify our users.
 We do not disclose your information that can personally identify you except in the circumstances described here:

 We strive to provide you with choices regarding the information you provide to us.
 You can exercise control over your information in the following ways:

 Accessing and Correcting Your Information

 If you are a registered user of our Support Services, you can review and change your Personal Information by logging into the Platform and visiting your account’s My Login page.

-Please note that if you delete some or all of your information, we may not be able to provide the Support Services and the Attorneys and Authorized Representatives may not be able to process the relevant Matters.
+Please note that if you delete some or all of your information, we may not be able to provide the Support Services and your Employer’s Law Firm and Authorized Representatives may not be able to process the relevant Matters.
 We may not accommodate a request to change information if we believe the change would violate any law or legal requirement or cause the information to be incorrect.